coolsamson7/dorm/README.md

 Of course, the performance is not as good as if we would map on static tables, since
 * we have a lot a attribute rows
 * indexes are much bigger
-* we required s subselect for every condition
+* we require a subselect for every condition

 Let's look at some benchmarks: